-The absolute cheapest option tends to be a coil mattress, also known as innerspring.
-These varieties aren’t as easy to get ahold of online at these lower price points, but there are some suitable options available.
-If you do buy an innerspring bed, look for individually pocketed coils that provide more targeted support where you need it and less where you don’t.
+The cheapest option tends to be a coil mattress, also known as innerspring.
+If you do buy an innerspring mattress, look for individually pocketed coil springs that provide more targeted support where you need it and less where you don’t.

-As a rule of thumb, the more coils present in a mattress, the better the quality.
+As a rule of thumb, the more coils present in a mattress, the lower the motion transfer and more precise the support.
 So, if you’re buying a queen size, you might consider a minimum threshold of 400 coils.

 Different Types of Foam

-Read more: Our Top Rated Memory Foam Beds
+View Our Full Guide: Best Rated Memory Foam Beds

 Polyurethane foam – Also called polyfoam, this material is similar to memory foam, but it’s not treated with the same chemicals.
 It’s often cheaper (which is great!), but less durable.
 Most of these beds are insanely comfortable in the beginning, but watch out.
 Over time, they’re prone to sagging.

 Convoluted foam – This foam looks like the inside of an egg crate with peaks and valleys.
 It’s usually best as a mattress topper and not as a standalone bed because this material is the least durable of the bunch.
 The valleys that are formed can cause a sleeper to “bottom out,” meaning that when you lie down, you’ll sink into the bottom.